One Simple Hack For Your Memoria Press Lesson Plans

 Because of this, we might be on Week 23 for Latin, Week 24 for Literature and Week 25 for Famous Men Of Rome (FMR).

-Click on the picture to see these on Amazon, or just pick some up next time you’re at the store.
+Click on the picture to see these at Walmart, or just pick some up next time you’re at the store.
 You won’t regret it!
 Once you have them, you’ll find so many other uses for them.
 I also use them as bookmarks in our read alouds.

 As you can see in the picture, I label one with each subject title and then stick it in the lesson plans on whatever week we’re in.
 When we get done with that lesson, I move it to the next week, so I always know where I’m at.